The 5 Things Men 40+ Want in Life (and How to Get Them)

 A man’s life can simply be divided into two half’s: the first half of life and the second half of life.
 Some men refer to it as the first act, and the second act.
 But for this blog, I’ll stick with half’s.
 The urgent life event typically occurs in midlife around the age of 40, at the juncture between the two half’s.
 The urgent life event causes the half’s to look very different.

-But while they want this, they might not know ‘how’ to make it happen.
-The other thing is, they don’t want to risk jumping into it, making rash decisions and inadvertently lose or hurt others either.
-They’ve got to go back to the drawing board.
-Their objective now is to modify, renovate, dismantle, let go of or give up parts of their current life structure and rebuild, recalibrate, reshape or restructure their life around the 5 things they now want.
+But while they want this outcome, they might not know ‘how’ to make it happen.
+At the same time, they don’t want to risk jumping into it or making rash, impulsive decisions that could lead to losing or hurting others.
+Because of this, quick fixes aren’t the answer.
+Instead, they need to go back to the drawing board and come up with a decent long-term plan.
+That plan involves modifying their current life structure—deconstructing, dismantling, letting go of or giving up parts of that structure that no longer serve them—and “rebuilding,” reshaping or restructuring their life around the 5 things they now want.
 The 5 things then act like the building blocks for their new 40+ life structure and enable them to live out their unlived life.

 Here’s a video from Peter Fritz (YouTube channel: Act Two) talking about the first act: solidifying a base and providing for family and children, and the second act: renewal, reinvention, choosing what matters and pursuing things that make you feel alive.